 It's unclear whether they cut their facial hair for aesthetic or pragmatic reasons; some sources say it was mostly to address vermin that would nestle into their facial hair and cause a terrible itch and rash.

-Centuries later, in ancient Rome, the early straight edge razors were also simple tools.
+Centuries later, in ancient Rome, the early versions of the straight razor were also simple tools.
 They used a device called the Novacila made from a block of iron with finger holes and a blade that resembled brass knuckles.

 Of the different types of razors, straight razors have probably changed the least in appearance from their inception.

-Part of its current appeal with wet shaving aficionados is the nostalgia of a simpler time shaving with a traditional products, its simplicity and the ritual—interestingly enough its the lack of innovation that really drives its allure.
+Part of its current appeal with wet shaving aficionados is the nostalgia of a simpler time shaving with a traditional products, its simplicity and the ritual—interestingly enough its the lack of innovation that really drives the allure of the modern straight razor.

 According to a 2016 essay in Outside Magazine, the straight razor scene in the 2012 James Bond movie, Skyfall, caused a sudden and dramatic increase in straight razor sales all over the world.